Claim: Iran has passed a law requiring Jews and Christians to wear badges identifying them as religious minorities.

 The story of the alleged badge law first came to us in the form of a column by Amir Taheri.
 Mr. Taheri, an Iranian author and journalist, has

 The reaction was immediate and distressing.
 Several experts whom the reporter had tried unsuccessfully to contact the day before called to say the story was not true.
-The Iranian embassy put out a statement late in the day doing what it had failed to do the day before
+The Iranian embassy put out a statement late in the day doing what it had failed to do the day before — unequivocally deny such a law had been passed.

 On Saturday, the National Post ran another front-page story above the fold with the Iranian denial and the comments of the experts casting doubts on the original story.